makr0/seajax-utils/readme.markdown

 ## Getting Started

-The file _example.html_ illustrates how to add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).
+The file _example.html_ illustrates how you can add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).
+You can find an online version of this [here] (http://maps.no5.at/seajax-utils-demo/example.html).

-Note: The example file links to the remotly hosted Seadragon library at http://seadragon.com/ajax/0.8/seadragon-min.js.
-I did not include this file in this repository since I'm not sure about redistribution licensing.
-For your own project, please grab a copy of the Seadragon AJAX distribution from http://gallery.expression.microsoft.com/SeadragonAjax

 ## Code Example